 It gets worse yet.
 In 1888 he was renominated and ran again, and the Republicans ran Benjamin Harrison, Republican Senator from Indiana, against him instead of Logan -- oh yeah, Logan, we'll get back to him -- for high tariffs and big government -- yes, you read it right, that was the Republican position, big government -- and while Cleveland did not win all the swing states as before, what did him in was, guess what, vote fraud by the Republicans in, guess where, Indiana, where Cleveland narrowly lost, however, it gave Harrison the electoral votes to win although he lost the national popular vote.
 And you thought politics only got rough and dirty lately!

 Cleveland came back though.
-Harrison's high tariffs, and his big budgets -- he was the first President to have a billion dollar budget, yes Republicans for a big budget -- and his support for backing currency with silver as well as gold -- why was that a problem, because silver wasn't worth as much as its legal gold equivalent -- with taxpayers paying in silver, cheap money to "help the poor", but the government's creditors required payment in gold, all sent the economy right straight to hell.
+Harrison's high tariffs, and big budgets -- he was the first President to have a billion dollar budget, yes Republicans for a big budget -- and support for backing currency with silver as well as gold -- why was that a problem, because silver wasn't worth as much as its legal gold equivalent -- with taxpayers paying in silver, cheap money to "help the poor", but the government's creditors required payment in gold, the economy went to hell.
 With the Republicans losing supporters of free silver to the new Populist Party, Cleveland was elected President again in 1892.
-He thus became the only President (so far) to serve non-continuous terms, and will, btw, therefore have two coins in the Presidential Dollar series, though you likely won't see one as the series stopped production for circulation with Chester Alan Arthur, the president just before him.
+He thus became the only President (so far) to serve non continuous terms, and will, btw, therefore have two coins in the Presidential Dollar series.

 Oh yeah, Logan.
 Had the Blaine/Logan ticket won, he would have died in office.
 He died 26 December 1886.
 Staunchly Republican, he became Commander in Chief of the Grand Army of the Republic in 1868 and continued in that position until 1871 when he became a US Senator.
 He was always active in veteran's affairs, and public education -- the non West Pointer.
 A GAR endorsement was essential to winning a Republican nomination for President for decades.
 The GAR also was influential in the establishment of Old Soldiers' Homes, which became the basis for the present US Department of Veterans Affairs.
 At its peak in 1890, the GAR had 490,000 members, but, realising numbers must eventually decline, in 1881 the GAR founded the Sons of Union Veterans of the Civil War (SUVCW) to eventually carry on.